mitradranirban/paribartan/out/fontbakery/fontbakery-report.md

 * at.0 has a counter-clockwise outer contour

+* at.0 has a counter-clockwise outer contour

+* at.0 has a path with no bounds (probably a single point)

+* at.0 has a path with no bounds (probably a single point)

 * at.1 has a counter-clockwise outer contour

+* at.1 has a counter-clockwise outer contour

+* at.1 has a path with no bounds (probably a single point)

+* at.1 has a path with no bounds (probably a single point)

 * at.2 has a counter-clockwise outer contour

-* atilde.0 has a counter-clockwise outer contour

-* atilde.0 has a counter-clockwise outer contour

-* atilde.1 has a counter-clockwise outer contour

-* atilde.1 has a counter-clockwise outer contour

-* atilde.2 has a counter-clockwise outer contour

-* atilde.2 has a counter-clockwise outer contour

-* b.0 has a counter-clockwise outer contour
+* at.2 has a counter-clockwise outer contour

-* b.1 has a counter-clockwise outer contour
+* at.2 has a path with no bounds (probably a single point)

-* b.2 has a counter-clockwise outer contour
+* at.2 has a path with no bounds (probably a single point)

 * backslash.0 has a counter-clockwise outer contour